criyle/go-judge/README.md

 - The default binding address for the executor server is `:5050`.
 Can be specified with `-http` flag.
 - The default binding address for the gRPC executor server is `:5051`.
 Can be specified with `-grpc` flag.
 (Notice: need to set `GRPC=1` environment variable to enable GRPC endpoint)
-- The default concurrency is `4`, Can be specified with `-parallism` flag.
+- The default concurrency is `4`, Can be specified with `-parallelism` flag.
 - The default file store is in memory, local cache can be specified with `-dir` flag.
 - The default log level is debug, use `-silent` to disable logs.
 - `-token` to add token-based authentication to REST / gRPC